PeqNP/SimpleABTesting/README.md

 // prints: `No`, because we are configured for production and this flag isn't available in production
 ```

-Next, let's our multi-variant value.
-Because the server has not yet configured our A/B flag value, it will return the default value.
+Let's get our multi-variant value.
+Because the server has not yet configured our flag's value, it will return the default value.

 ```swift
 // Get the multi-variant button color value